Choosing your prenatal care provider

 - A family practice doctor is a doctor who can take care of every member of your family.
 A family practice doctor can take care of you before, during and after pregnancy and can deliver your baby.
 The American Board of Family Medicine can help you find a family practice doctor in your area.

 - A midwife is a health care provider who has special education and training to take care of women of all ages, including pregnant women.
-Make sure your midwife is certified by the American Midwifery Certification Board or the International Confederation of Midwives.
-These include certified nurse-midwives (also called CNMs) and certified midwives (CMs).
-The American College of Nurse-Midwives offers information on different kinds of midwives and can help you find one in your area.
+Make sure your midwife is certified by the American Midwifery Certification Board (AMCB) or the North American Registry of Midwives (NARM).
+Certified nurse-midwives (also called CNMs) and certified midwives (also called CMs) are certified through AMCB.
+Certified professional midwives (also called CPMs) are certified through NARM.
+The American College of Nurse-Midwives can help you find a midwife in your area.
+The National Association of Professional Midwives also provides information on midwives.

 - A family nurse practitioner (also called FNP) is a nurse with special education and training to take care of every member of your family.
 An FNP can take care of you during pregnancy and can deliver your baby.
 The American Association of Nurse Practitioners can help you find an NP in your area.